 In 2006, Burney Fischer received a grant to develop a course in Urban Forest Management to be taught at the Indiana University School of Public and Environmental Affairs in Bloomington.
-Fischer currently teaches this course to about 40 students during the spring semester of every year.
+From 2006 to 2018 Fischer taught this course to about 40 students during the spring semester of every year.
 Beginning in 2019, the course moved to the fall semester with Sarah Mincey instructing.

 Syllabi and Course Materials

 Spring 2018 E422/S422/E 522 Urban Forest Management (taught by Burney Fischer)

 In the spring of 2010, Burney Fischer worked with several SPEA Master’s students to develop the first graduate course in Urban Ecology at IUB.
 This course is taught periodically in the fall semester to a small group of 10-15 master’s/Phd students and is entirely based on discussion of student-selected readings.
 Starting in Spring 2014, the course was offered annually through 2020 when Professor Fischer retired from teaching.
 The course has been retitled E555 Sustaining Urban Ecosystems is taught by instructor Gwen White in.